danrpts/dlist/README.md

   Inserts the `element` as a new node as the first node in the list.

 ### each(callback[, thisArg])
   For each element in the list execute `callback` once.
 The callback is invoked with the arguments `value, index, node` in that order.
 Supply an optional `thisArg` to bind context, otherwise undefined will be used.
+Returns `this`.

 ### clear()
   Removes all nodes from the list and returns `this`.